Top 20 Dog Food Brands

 • high-protein venison;

-• certified lamb with no growth hormones;
+• certified lamb without growth hormones;

 • fresh chicken;

-• hand-raised Scottish salmon;
+• hand-harvested Scottish salmon;

 • antioxidant-rich yams;